1934 Alabama Crimson Tide football team: Mississippi State

 Against their long-time rival, the Mississippi State Maroons, Alabama won 41–0 at Denny Stadium.
 The Crimson Tide scored two touchdowns in each of the first two quarters to take a commanding 28–0 lead at halftime.
 In the first, James Angelich scored on a 48-yard run and Riley Smith intercepted a Charles Armstrong pass and returned it 64-yards for a score.
 In the second, Bear Bryant scored on a reception and later on an 80-yard kickoff return for a touchdown by Young Boozer.
 After a scoreless third, the Crimson Tide scored a pair of fourth-quarter touchdowns on Boozer runs of 74 and 8-yards for the 41–0 win.
-The victory improved Alabama's all-time record against Mississippi State 17–4–2.